humbertoragazzini/ms-1-front-end/README.md

 ### **The footer**

-The footer its full responsive to, and have links to diferent parts of the site, and a download CV link, just in case some one need a more traditional cv format.
-The social column have links to the diferent social media websites.
+The footer its full responsive to, and have links to different parts of the site, and a download CV link, just in case someone need a more traditional cv format.
+The social column has links to the different social media websites.

 ![the navbar gif](design/animation/surface/footer.gif)